zfit/phasespace/README.rst

 Installing
 ----------

-To install Tensorflow PhaseSpace, run this command in your terminal:
+To install TensorFlow PhaseSpace, run this command in your terminal:

 .. code-block:: console

     $ pip install phasespace

-This is the preferred method to install Tensorflow PhaseSpace, as it will always install the most recent stable release.
+This is the preferred method to install TensorFlow PhaseSpace, as it will always install the most recent stable release.

 For the newest development version (in case you really need it), you can install the version from git with